 A trespasser is someone who does not have a lawful right to be on the property.
 Trespassers include people on the premises when the business is closed or on private property without permission.
 Property owners don’t owe a duty of care toward trespassers to fix or warn about known dangers, but they can’t intentionally create hazards to harm trespassers.

 Conditions That Give Rise to Premises Liability Claims

-These are some examples of common dangerous conditions that give rise to fall accidents:
+These are some examples of dangerous conditions that can cause fall accidents:

 - Drink spills

 - Condensation leaking or pooling around refrigerated cases or air conditioning units

 - Broken steps